KINO

 KINO (1230 AM, "Route 66 Radio") is a radio station licensed to serve Winslow, Arizona, United States.
 The station is owned by Sunflower Communications, Inc. It airs a country music format.
-Other programming consists of local news, weather, and sports.
-Especially popular are live broadcasts of Winslow High School Bulldog Sports.
+Other programming consists of local news, weather, and sports which include the Arizona Diamondbacks and live broadcasts of the local Winslow High School Bulldog Sports.

 The station was assigned the KINO call letters by the Federal Communications Commission.